 ReuseWood.org

 The American Wood Council (AWC) and Canadian Wood Council (CWC) partnered with the Building Materials Reuse Association (BMRA) to develop an online North American directory outlining reuse and recycling options for wood and wood products: ReuseWood.org.
-You can search the directory based on what’s available in a specific zip code and they offer an extremely wide variety of types of wood products including barn wood, board lumber, millwork, engineered flooring, medium density fiber board, consumer goods, heavy timber, I-joists, pallets, wood windows, wood doors, and more.
+They offer a wide variety of types of wood products, including barn wood, board lumber, millwork, engineered flooring, medium density fiber board, consumer goods, heavy timber, I-joists, pallets, wood windows, wood doors, and more.
+You can search the directory based on what’s available in a specific zip code.

 Nextdoor

 This resource can be accessed online or through an app on your phone.
-It’s like Craigslist but for specific neighborhoods.
+It’s craigslist meets Facebook, but for specific neighborhoods.
 There aren’t many ways to customize your search, but you can find some amazing deals.
-Look through postings or post an ISO with what you’re looking for.
-Like Craigslist, you’ll be able to find free and for sale items, but you can also try offering your services or unneeded items in exchange for reclaimed materials.
+Look through postings or post an ISO (in search of) with what you’re looking for.
+Like craigslist, you’ll be able to find free and for-sale items.
+But you can also try offering your services or unneeded items in exchange for reclaimed materials.

 Freecycle

 This website is similar to Nextdoor in that it’s organized by neighborhood, but everything listed is free.
-Not every neighborhood will have a Freecycle, but it’s definitely worth a shot to check and see – they claim to have over 5,000 groups with over 9 million members around the globe.
+Not every neighborhood will have a Freecycle, but it’s definitely worth a shot to check and see—they claim to have over 5,000 groups with over 11 million members around the globe.

 Residential construction dumpsters